Revised September 22, 2022

 The process for formal report resolution is outlined below in Process for Resolution of Formal Complaints.

-- Students who choose to make a formal report and/or complaint of an incident of possible mistreatment may do so via the online University of Pennsylvania Health System (UPHS), Safety Net, or may submit an oral or written complaint to the Associate Dean (AD) for Student Affairs and Wellness.
-The University has a mechanism to report bias here.
+Students who choose to make a formal report and/or complaint of an incident of possible mistreatment may do so via the online University of Pennsylvania Health System (UPHS), Safety Net, or may submit an oral or written complaint to the Associate Dean (AD) for Student Affairs and Wellness.
+The University has a mechanism for bias incident reporting.

 Informal Pathways for Resolution/Reporting